Roman walls of Verona: Imperial walls

 A major monumentalization intervention invested the city of Verona in the first half of the first century, involving most of the city's public spaces and buildings: in this context, the two main city gates, Porta Borsari and Porta Leoni, were renovated by leaning against the previous republican brick structure a new stone prospectus, of great scenographic impact.

 Later the old curtain wall of the Republican period was renovated and reinforced by Emperor Gallienus with the aim of giving the still compact urban center the steadfastness and organicity proper to a fortress, also through the addition of some pentagonal towers and triangular spurs to the recovered Republican towers.
 The new 550-meter-long walls were built to include the Roman amphitheater, which was too looming over the ramparts not to pose a real danger to the city, being only 80 meters away from the walls and exceeding them in height by about 23 meters.

 The new walls that surrounded the Arena of Verona reconnected to the Republican ones by means of two wings that traced the routes of Via Mazzini and Via Leoncino.
-This section was 7.5 meters high, thus maintaining the same height as the previous one, however, on this occasion extensive use was made of rubble blocks probably from necropolises, street pavements and public buildings.
+This section was 7.5 meters high, maintaining the same height as the previous one.
+On this occasion, extensive use was made of rubble blocks probably from necropolises, street pavements and public buildings.

-In addition, there was a possible construction of an appendage of the walls also on the left bank of the Adige, which allowed for protection from possible attacks from the north of both the Roman theater of Verona and the Pietra and Postumio bridges.
+There was a possible construction of an appendage of the walls also on the left bank of the Adige, which allowed for protection from possible attacks from the north of both the Roman theater of Verona and the Pietra and Postumio bridges.
 The route of the new walls beyond the Adige would have started upstream of the pons lapideus continuing with a curvilinear section in Via Santo Stefano, while beyond the reconstruction of the route of the walls is only hypothetical, as there are no obvious archaeological remains.

-However, it has been hypothesized that they ascended along the ridge of the monumental hill, included the peak on which a temple stood, then descended downstream from the shoulder of the pons marmoreum, rejoining the riverbank.
+It has been hypothesized that they ascended along the ridge of the monumental hill, included the peak on which a temple stood, then descended downstream from the shoulder of the pons marmoreum, rejoining the riverbank.
 To provide access to the city two gates opened upstream and downstream of the two bridges, respectively.